5 Best Non-Dairy Creamers for Coffee

 Vegans can have dairy-free products as non-dairy ones only need to have less than 0.5% milk.
 (4)

-Otherwise, we would probably have titled this comprehensive review as the 7 best vegan creamers for coffee.
-Luckily 5 out of 7 items on this list are in fact vegan-inclusive.
+Otherwise, we would probably have titled this comprehensive review as the 5 best vegan creamers for coffee.
+Luckily a couple of items on this list are in fact vegan-inclusive.

 Are You Committed To Gluten-Free Options?

-All of the selected picks in this article are gluten-free.
-Whether you are actively looking to adhere to a gluten-free diet specifically or you just happened to have stumbled across some items from this lifestyle, you can’t go wrong with any of the creamers for coffee listed here.
+Most of the selected picks in this article are gluten-free.
+Whether you are actively looking to adhere to a gluten-free diet specifically or you just happened to have stumbled across some items from this lifestyle, you have options with the creamers for coffee listed here.

 Are You Cutting Back On Sugar?

-Home Ground’s favorite non-dairy coffee creamer for coffee this year is Nestle Coffee Mate.
+Home Grounds’ favourite non-dairy coffee creamer for coffee this year is Nestle Coffee Mate.

 A non-dairy alternative to creamer is healthier than dairy creamers.
 They lack the dietary cholesterol, hormonally active compounds, and other potentially health-harming elements that are often present in dairy creamers.
 Non-dairy creamers still, however, typically contain oils, preservatives, and sugars.
 Check the nutritional labels before purchasing any creamer and look for fewer ingredients that look familiar and wholesome.
 An even healthier option is to use unsweetened plant-based milk, although it may curdle from the coffee’s heat.